Alcohol and Hydrochlorothiazide: Can You Take Them Together?

 Important reminders

-• Eat potassium-rich foods like bananas, oranges, leafy greens, beans, and potatoes to offset urinary loss.
+• Eat potassium-rich foods such as bananas, oranges, leafy greens, beans, and potatoes to help offset urinary losses.

-• Ask your clinician about periodic checks of potassium, sodium, magnesium, and kidney function if you drink regularly.
+• If you drink regularly, ask your clinician about periodic checks of potassium, sodium, magnesium, and kidney function.

 Which specific products are affected?